kojix2/cry-wasm/README.md

 Please note that cry-wasm depends on the latest API of wasmer-ruby and wasmtime-rb, so we have to use the GitHub master rather than the stable version.

 Tested on macOS and Ubuntu using [Github Actions](https://github.com/kojix2/cry-wasm/blob/main/.github/workflows/ci.yml).
+Windows is not yet supported.

 ## Development